-We will use logistic regression model as we are planning to do binary classification.
-After training the regression model we will pass the new dataset and will check whether the person has heart disease or not.
-After comparing the dataset result, we will measure the accuracy of the machine learning algorithm.
+In this prediction model logistic regression model is used as it needs to do binary classification.
+After training the regression model it will pass the new dataset and will check whether the person has heart disease or not.
+After comparing the dataset result, it will measure the accuracy of the machine learning algorithm.